cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/real-time/cube.rst

 **cubeFact.measurements:** Measurements to be extracted from StructuredRecord to be used in CubeFact.
 Provide properties as a JSON Map.
-For example, to use the 'price' field as a measurement of type gauge, and the 'count' field as a measurement of type counter, the property should have value:
+For example, to use the 'price' field as a measurement of type gauge, and the 'count' field as a measurement of type counter, the property should have the value:
 {"cubeFact.measurement.price":"GAUGE", "cubeFact.measurement.count":"COUNTER"}.

 .. rubric:: Example